cameronmathis/COMP4320/Project1/README.md

 TCP Application
 -------------

-In order to compile the TCP Server, open up the terminal navigate to this project and run:

-	$ javac myFirstTCPServer.java

-In order to run the TCP Server:
+In order to compile and run the TCP Server:

-	$ java myFirstTCPServer [port number]
+	$ ./runTCPServer [port number]

-In order to compile the TCP Client, open up the terminal navigate to this project and run:

-	$ javac myFirstTCPClient.java

-In order to run the TCP Client:
+In order to compile run the TCP Client:

-	$ java myFirstTCPClient [IP Address of Server] ["String"] [port number]
+	$ ./runTCPClient [IP Address of Server] ["String"] [port number]

 UDP Application
 -------------

-In order to compile the UDP Server, open up the terminal navigate to this project and run:

-	$ javac myFirstUDPServer.java

-In order to run the UDP Server:
+In order to compile and run the UDP Server:

-	$ java myFirstUDPServer [port number]
+	$ ./runUDPServer [port number]

-In order to compile the UDP Client, open up the terminal navigate to this project and run:

-	$ javac myFirstUDPClient.java

-In order to run the UDP Client:
+In order to compile and run the UDP Client:

-	$ java myFirstUDPClient [IP Address of Server] ["String"] [port number]
+	$ j./runUDPClient [IP Address of Server] ["String"] [port number]